Glencoe Scotland is one of the most beautiful places to visit in Scotland.

 Glasgow to Glencoe via Loch Lomond

-This is the way we travelled during our weekend in the Scottish Highlands and it was BEAUTIFUL.
+This is the way we traveled during our weekend in the Scottish Highlands and it was BEAUTIFUL.

 Edinburgh to Glencoe via Stirling and Callander

-From Edinburgh, you’ll drive past Stirling Castle and the Wallace Monument and the Kelpies and Flakirk Wheel.
+From Edinburgh, you’ll drive past Stirling Castle and the Wallace Monument, and the Kelpies and Falkirk Wheel.
 All of these make great places to take a break if you’re tired of driving.

 At Stirling, take the A84 towards Crianlarich through the picturesque town of Callander and continue to Glencoe Village.

 To go Glencoe to Edinburgh, just do this in reverse.